Follow TV Tropes

 • Difficult, but Awesome: Forming a hypercarry setup with one student using her own flashy skill for devastating effect ends up with you dumping a massive amount of investments on all of the required students beforehand, reallocating the forces and skills in precise timing and accuracy to massively increase the performance of the said student, while the rest of the team being almost purely on support and tanking role.
 Mess it up, and you have to restart; pull it off, and the results will be exceptionally awesome and satisfying.

-• Hasumi is a prime example: Her skill set makes her useful against a single Heavy armored enemy.
-But to make her deal over 2 million damage in one EX skill cast, you need to: 1) completely upgrade her skills and her unique weapon; 2) upgrade the buffers' skills; 3) she has to land a killing shot against an enemy to trigger her basic skill and sub skill (which means, there have to be more than 1 enemy), which insanely boost her critical damage and chance; 4) in the span of 13 second duration of her basic skill you have to trigger her costly EX skill; 5) use the buffers' skills on her (mainly Kotama and Ako) to further overinflate the damage output; 6) somehow make sure to weaken the enemy's damage resistance (if any); 7) be lucky enough for her to actually land a critical hit.
+• Hasumi is a prime example: Her skill set makes her useful against a single Heavy-armored enemy.
+But to make her deal over 2 million damage in one EX Skill cast, you need to: 1) completely upgrade her skills and her unique weapon; 2) upgrade the buffers' skills; 3) she has to land a killing shot against an enemy to trigger her basic skill and sub skill (which means, there have to be more than 1 enemy), which insanely boost her critical damage and chance; 4) in the span of the 13-second duration of her Basic Skill, you have to trigger her costly EX Skill; 5) use the buffers' skills on her (mainly Kotama and Ako) to further overinflate the damage output; 6) somehow make sure to weaken the enemy's damage resistance (if any); 7) be lucky enough for her to actually land a critical hit.
 Against the Chesed Total Assault boss, she is a really solid choice.

-• Mutsuki is another one: having a Basic skill giving massive damage every 20 seconds is surely great, but it is set in fixed distance from her.
-But her attack range is noticably greater than the mine deployment range.
-The solution is easy as it sounds, and hard to implement at the same time: repositioning her closer to enemy might be quite a challenging task under certain external restrictions.
-When using external repositioning skill, you can set Mutsuki onto the specific spot which allows her Basic skill to land its mines right on top of the enemy, but that means you have to dedicate the entire slot for that student, which usually might be restrictive for team compositions.
-Another solution is shorten her attack range, and currently, only Tomoe is capable of doing that: her EX skill besides that also grants additional movement speed, crit chance and critical damage increment - yet this method is also restrictive for teambuilding while affecting everyone else in EX skill range as well, potentially leaving allies in a cramped position for enemy AOE skills to wipe them.
+• Mutsuki is another one: having a Basic Skill giving massive damage every 20 seconds is surely great, but it is set in a fixed distance from her.
+However, her attack range is noticeably greater than the mine deployment range.
+The solution is easy as it sounds and hard to implement at the same time: repositioning her closer to enemy might be quite a challenging task under certain external restrictions, but when using an external repositioning skill, you can set Mutsuki onto the specific spot which allows her Basic Skill to land its mines right on top of the enemy... but that means dedicating the entire slot for that student, which usually might be restrictive for team compositions.
+Another solution is to shorten her attack range, and currently, only Tomoe is capable of doing that: her EX Skill besides that also grants additional movement speed, crit chance and critical damage increment—yet this method is also restrictive for teambuilding while affecting everyone else in the EX Skill range as well, potentially leaving allies in a cramped position for enemy AOE skills to wipe them.

-• Draw Aggro: The Taunt type of Crowd Control makes anyone that is inflicted by it attack the inflicter.
+• The Taunt type of Crowd Control effects makes anyone inflicted by it attack the inflicter.

 • Perorodzilla is currently the only one who can draw enemies' attention to itself (and other Perominions that have more than 50% HP left) via "Focused Target" in the status buff version.

-• Cherino, Noa and Izuna (Swimsuit) can draw allies' attention to one enemy by applying Focused Target.
-Former can do it without taxing the cost gauge and focuses assault only to one enemy with the highest ATK, and only every 40 seconds.
+• Cherino, Izuna (Swimsuit), Noa, and Sakurako can draw allies' attention to one enemy by applying Focused Target.
+Cherino can do it without taxing the cost gauge and focuses assault only to one enemy with the highest ATK, and only every 40 seconds.

 • Dual Wielding: Yuuka and Neru are one of the few examples that use two guns in combat.